makinyemi/DCCS-Project-Fall-2020/README.md

 $ **node server/server.js** or $ **nodemon server/server.js**

+*Running nodemon vs node allows for automatic updates to the server when file changes occur*

 This will start the Express Server on http://localhost:5000

 ## 3. Done

 Client and Server should now be started!